avantrec/soco-cli/README.md

 SoCo-CLI has an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

-SoCo-CLI can be used as a simple, high-level [API](#using-soco-cli-as-a-python-library) library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

 For interactive command line use, SoCo-CLI provides a powerful [Interactive Shell Mode](#interactive-shell-mode) that improves speed of operation and reduces typing.

+SoCo-CLI can be imported as a streamlined, high-level [API](#using-soco-cli-as-a-python-library) library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library, simplifying the use of SoCo.

 SoCo-CLI can also run as a simple [HTTP API server](#the-soco-cli-http-api-server), providing access to a huge range of actions via simple HTTP requests.
 (Note that using this functionality requires Python 3.6 or above.)

 ## Supported Environments

 - Requires Python 3.5+.
-Using the HTTP API Server requires Python 3.6 or above.
+The HTTP API Server functionality requires Python 3.6 or above.
 - Should run on all platforms supported by Python.
 Tested on various versions of Linux, macOS and Windows.
 - Works with Sonos 'S1' and 'S2' systems, as well as split S1/S2 systems.